Inner Product in Highest-Weight Representation: Applications

-Since there are only two elements in the string of weights (\ref{string}) for minuscule representations, we have $n_k=1,(k=1,\cdots,l)$ in the formula (\ref{proppp}).
-Thus the norms of the states $|\lambda^{'''}\rangle$ is
+Since there are only two elements in the string of weights (\ref{string}) for minuscule representations, we have $n_k=1,(k=1,\cdots,l)$ in formula (\ref{proppp}).
+Thus, the norms of the states $|\lambda^{'''}\rangle$ is

-Further more, the inner product of weights in these representations can be determined completely.
-The following proof show the subtleties of our algorithm for calculating inner products. \begin{theorem} For minuscule representations, the inner product of states is one defined by paths reaching to the same weight in the weight diagram. \end{theorem} \begin{proof} The states $|\upsilon^{n,i}_w\rangle$ and $|\upsilon^{n,j}_w\rangle$ with level $n$ are given by
+Furthermore, the inner product of weights in these representations can be completely determined.
+The proof of the following theorem show the subtleties of Algorithm \ref{algo} for calculating inner products. \begin{theorem} For minuscule representations, the inner product of states defined by paths ending with the same weight in the weight diagram is one. \end{theorem} \begin{proof} The states $|\upsilon^{n,i}_w\rangle$ and $|\upsilon^{n,j}_w\rangle$ corresponding to weight $w$ with level $n$ are given by

 To prove the theorem, we need to consider two cases as shown in Fig.(\ref{t2})(a) and (b).
 For the first case, the inner product of $|\upsilon^{n,i}_w\rangle$ and $|\upsilon^{n,j}_w\rangle$ is

 For the second case, the inner product is